-When new statutory payments rates apply at payroll year end
+When new statutory payment rates apply at payroll year end

 Description

-However, the new rate for statutory pay doesn't always take immediate effect.
+However, the new rate for statutory payments doesn't always take immediate effect.

 Cause